MatrixAI/Polykey-Docs/README.md

 npm run lintfix
 ```

+You need to do setup the `.env` from `.env.example` if you want to successfully deploy to Cloudflare.

 We use Git LFS to store all media in `images/**`.
 It's important to ensure that `git-lfs` is installed on your system before you contribute anything (on NixOS, it is installed as a separate package to `git`).
 By default anything put under `images/**` when using `git add` (after LFS is setup) will be uploaded to LFS, and thus the repository will only have links.
 Because LFS is enabled, it is used on both GitHub and GitLab.

 If this is the first time you cloned the repository, you must use `git lfs install` to ensure your local repository has LFS setup.
 It may be automatically setup if you already had it installed prior to cloning.